 Community Engagement Manager

 Nathan Soldat, a forward thinking creative, joined ABI as Community Engagement Advocate in February 2014.
 Nathan comes to ABI from the Atlanta Regional Commission (ARC) where he was Senior Transit Planner working on regional transit coordination and planning.
 While at ARC he helped guide the agency’s first participation in a hack-a-thon, lead the effort to create open transit data for trip planning tools such as Google Transit and was project manager for the design of a regional unified bus stop signage program.

 Since 2011, he has served as a volunteer for ABI actively participating on the Art on the BeltLine Committee.
 During this time he also volunteered for the Atlanta BeltLine Partnership speaking at community festivals and helping to support the Ambassador Program’s outreach efforts.
 Prior to ARC, Nathan worked for the City of Decatur providing zoning review for all plan submittals, implementing new software to assist in plan management, and was a community facilitator during the city’s 2010 strategic plan update.
 Nathan has a Bachelor of the Arts in Global Studies with a concentration in African Studies and a Masters of Science in Urban Planning with a concentration in Housing and Community Development from the University of Iowa.
-He is very active in Atlanta’s public art and creative culture scene.
 He is a dedicated transit rider and bicycle commuter.
 He lives in Decatur with his wife and two children.

 Shaun Green, PE